-A number of products in the Aerospace & Defense segment are based on patented or otherwise proprietary technology that sets them apart from the competition, such as VACCO's proprietary quieting technology and Westland's signature reduction solutions.
-In addition, Globe has developed significant manufacturing and logistics capability useful for special hull treatments for submarines.
+A number of products in the Aerospace & Defense segment are based on patented or otherwise proprietary technology that sets them apart from the competition, such as PTI's metal fiber media filter elements and Westland's signature reduction solutions.
+In addition, Globe has developed significant manufacturing and logistics capability utilized for special hull treatments for submarines.

 In the USG segment, our policy is to seek patent and/or other forms of intellectual property protection on new and improved products, components of products, and methods of operation for our businesses, as such developments are made.
 Doble has obtained and is pursuing additional patent protection on improvements to its line of diagnostic equipment and NERC CIP compliance tools and its Calisto R9 dissolved gas analyzer.
 Doble also holds an extensive library of apparatus performance information useful to entities that generate, distribute or consume electric energy, and it makes part of this library available to registered users via an Internet portal.
 Altanova has obtained and is pursuing additional patent protection on instruments and methods for detecting partial discharges in electrical apparatus.
-NRG has intellectual property related to certain LIDAR technology and applications, and it has obtained and is pursuing additional patent systems, which are designed to significantly reduce bat mortality at windfarms and in other applications where bat conservation is a concern.
+NRG has intellectual property related to certain LIDAR technology and applications, and it has obtained and is pursuing additional patent protection on its line of bat deterrent systems, which are designed to significantly reduce bat mortality at windfarms and in other applications where bat conservation is a concern.